 The algorithms are available on all platforms: desktops, laptops, tablets and smart phones.
 All of the algorithms are in one application called "Psychopharmacology Consults".
-It can be used over the Web by any device or downloaded from App stores.
+It can be used over the Web by any device.

 Robert Patterson, M.D. is a psychiatrist associated with McLean Hospital and Harvard Medical School who provides the computing skills for the project.

 A number of other psychiatrists have participated in authoring algotithms.
 Their biograpies are in the Authors page.

 The authors feel strongly that conflicts of interest must not be allowed to influence the recommendations of the algorithms.
 Dr. Osser and the other authors have no income from pharmaceutical or other companies which might influence their decisions.
 There is no advertising support for this project.

 This site and the downloadable algorithm apps do not collect any personal information - not even registration information.
 We do not store information in cookies on your device.